 Herbert Alker Tripp (1883–1954) was a keen sailor and an accomplished artist whose regular occupation was in a civilian capacity with the Metropolitan Police in London from 1902 until his retirement in 1947.
 Beginning as a clerk, he rose to the rank of Assistant Commissioner, with responsibility for traffic management, a field in which he was a recognised authority in Britain and North America.
 In addition to his sailing books, he is known for many paintings which were utilised as travel posters for English railway companies.
 He was knighted in 1945 in recognition of his wartime service in London.
 He produced three volumes of cruising yarns in the 1920s and 30s, copiously illustrated with his masterful pen drawings (whose Lodestar editions are currently out of print), then Under the Cabin Lamp in 1950, from which this tale is drawn.
 Most of his sailing was in Growler, a barge yacht, though this is hardly ever mentioned in his writing.
 In his day the type was looked down upon in some circles.
-There is the slightest hint of a leeboard in some of his drawings, if you look closely.
-At the time of writing (December 2018) Growler is under restoration in Norfolk.

 It seemed an odd thing to do, but we did it.
 Out of harbour we went to sea for shelter.